kmualim/kmualim.github.io/_publications/2019-02-05-training-gans.md

 These convolutional nets find areas of correlation within images and looks for spatial correlations, enabling it to be more fitting for image/video data.

 I built a DCGAN for the first time as an interest project and met with some challenges during training.
 Google is a wonderful resource for helping you solve problems associated to GANs, but
-I didn't find a comprehensive compilation of the respective solutions for particular problems in building a GAN.
+I didn't find a comprehensive compilation of the respective solutions for some problems in building a GAN.
 If you're building a GAN and utilizing it on a more complex dataset, I would recommend trying it out on a simple MNIST dataset first before proceeding.
 This way, you'll know that your model works brilliantly.
 Thus, this is my attempt at illustrating my entire journey & perhaps how I've overcame my obstacles might help you too!